-The Records Retention Guide can assist you in determining which files are important to keep and for how long.
+The Records Retention Authorizations can assist you in determining which files are important to keep and for how long.
 Remember that content, not format, determines record retention.
-Contact Records Management for more information.
+Contact Records Management for more information at email@example.com.

 There may be electronic files that are not listed on your schedule that you may want to keep, such as personal correspondence or scholarly publications.
 These files should be maintained in an organized fashion and should be deleted when they are no longer needed.